sfeir-open-source/sfeir-school-nodejs/docs/markdown/05-api/07-exercice-3-stream.md

 <!-- .slide: class="exercice" -->

 # file system (using streams)

-## Exercice
+## Lab

 <br>

 Create a run.js file that

-* Displays the path to the cuckoo.txt file
+- Displays the path to the cuckoo.txt file
-* Create a jtutu folder
+- Create a jtutu folder
-* Copy the contents of the cuckoo.txt file into a file of the same name under the jtutu directory
+- Copy the contents of the cuckoo.txt file into a file of the same name under the jtutu directory

 expected result: